Sahas-dan/HashMap/README.md

 # HashMap
 This repository contains an implementation of a hash map; this hash map has insertion, deletion, and retrieval functionality.
 Additionally, this repository includes a java class titled _elements_ which contains objects in key-value pairs such that these pairs can be inputted into the hash map.
+This was created for CS 400 at UW-Madison.